Pest Control: Wasps

 Wasps are beneficial to our ecosystem, and therefore we will only treat a wasps nest if it is, or is likely to cause a nuisance or safety issue.
 Occasionally, wasps and hornets build their nests where they will become a problem when the nest gets bigger and the wasps become aggressive.
 Apart from being very painful, a wasp sting can be dangerous and occasionally fatal, especially or those that suffer severe allergic reactions or have known or underlying heart problems.
 If the wasp’s nest is approached or disturbed in any way, the wasps attack, each one capable of inflicting multiple stings.

-Or for the basic press version click here.
+For a press article, click here.
 Apologies for the picture, which is neither a wasp nor a biting insect – its a harmless Hover Fly!

 Occasionally, wasps will chew through plaster board and get into the adjacent room.
 The problem is often preceded by a crunching noise and/or a stain on the wall/ceiling.